mitsurukuwata/BNCAnalyzer/README.md

 # BNCAnalyzer

-You can change the type of coind from Form.cs/124
+You can change the type of coin from Form.cs/124

 You need to make Form Design to start the program